huaminghuangtw/Evergreen-Notes/Permanent-Notes/Always start and end the day right.md

 Your best work is going to be done anywhere from 4 to 6 hours after your [temperature minimum](temperature-minimum.md). [^2]

-## The Paradox Of Morning Routines — You Don't Need To Follow An Extensive Morning Routine For A Productive Morning
+## The Paradox Of Morning Routines — You Don’t Need To Follow An Extensive Morning Routine For A Productive Morning

 * Instead of encouraging you to start meaningful activities that set you up for success, excessive morning routines merely create a sense of [busyness](busyness.md) that disguises as productivity—while also exhausting you.
-* In many cases, they serve as nothing more than a form of [procrastination](Procrastination.md). _Most people don't need another “to-do list” in their mornings, but a list of what NOT to do._ _A morning routine, no matter how simple, is still a task._ Your morning routine is the reason you're losing your productivity as you waste your most productive hours doing it.
+* In many cases, they serve as nothing more than a form of [procrastination](Procrastination.md). _Most people don’t need another “to-do list” in their mornings, but a list of what NOT to do._ _A morning routine, no matter how simple, is still a task._ Your morning routine is the reason you’re losing your productivity as you waste your most productive hours doing it.
 * Remember: our morning routine is meant to _serve_ you, not _own_ you.

 ## Do The Opposite